I am a designer, photographer, art director, and nonprofit leader with over two decades of experience shaping brands and building mission-driven work.

 There is more to my story than what is on my resumé.

-As my personal and professional lives evolved, I felt a strong desire to make a bigger impact in my community.
-Through collaboration with colleagues I had met along the way, I had an opportunity to launch a nonprofit focused on equine-assisted therapies, specifically making mental health services accessible to an underserved area of North Carolina.
-My combined passions in both design and nature have offered me the experience to cultivate Equuvation into an innovative think tank, as well as to create impactful therapeutic programs, connecting people to horses and nature for the sake of healing, wellness, and education.
+As my personal and professional lives evolved, so did my desire to make a deeper impact.
+Through collaboration with trusted colleagues, I co-founded Equuvation — a nonprofit providing equine-assisted therapies and accessible mental health services in an underserved region of North Carolina.
+My lifelong connection to nature and animals, combined with my creative leadership, has allowed me to shape Equuvation into both an innovative think tank and a therapeutic community — connecting people to horses and nature for healing, wellness, and education.

 Email me!